gustavopinto/gustavopinto.github.com/_pages/prospective-students.md

 What does this mean?

-Generally speaking, I'd expect one email to be answered in at most 24 hours during the weekdays (even if the answer is: ''I got your message, I will do that later'').
+Generally speaking, I'd expect one email to be answered in at most 24 hours during the weekdays (even if the answer is: ''I got your message, I will do that later.'').
 However, I also understand that there are periods of low responsiveness (e.g., when taking exams, traveling, attending a conference, sick, etc).
 In most of these cases, the period of unresponsiveness is clear in advance (e.g., you know when you have to travel), so please let me know in advance as well!
 I also understand very exceptional situations, but, say, two weeks of unresponsiveness may suggest you have been busy with many other things other than research.

 I usually do not care if you work in the morning or in the evening, but I do care about responsiveness.
 If you do not use **any** communication channel frequently (e.g., at least once a day), please ***do not apply*** for any position under my supervision.